ahansenlab/AbsLoopQuant_analysis_code/README.md

 This Python script identifies whether the left and right anchor of each loop is a promoter, enhancer, or CTCF/cohesin-bound site, and classifies the loops as enhancer-promoter, promoter-promoter, cis-regulatory, CTCF-CTCF, mixed, etc. A final .csv table containing the loop positions, absolute looping probabilities, and loop classification details is generated.

-## Analysis of publicly available epigenomic data
+## Analysis of epigenomic features at loop anchors

 #### Alignment scripts (spikeinChIP_SE_alignment.py/spikeinChIP_PE_alignment.py)